-Figure 1-1: Project Location
+Figure 1 - Project Location

-1.3 PROJECT UPDATE
+2.3 PROJECT UPDATE

 While the Project has notified the commencement of construction, activities have been limited to the development of a sediment basin and internal access tracks as well as ongoing environmental monitoring.

-Multicom currently employs a total of 48 employees across both the McKinlay Shire and Brisbane locations and a major contractor is yet to be appointed for construction works.
+As of February 28, 2025, Multicom currently employs a total of 62 employees across both the McKinlay Shire and Brisbane locations and a major contractor is yet to be appointed for construction works.
 This minimal existing workforce and the overview of impacts discussed throughout this report reflect this slow ramp up for the construction phase.